George Sterling: The Thief of Bagdad

+"The Pathfinders"

 During 1925 Sterling had more than 25 new poems published, seventeen of them in fourteen national magazines.
 One key poem Sterling wrote in 1925 was not published until 1926.
 He spent months writing his long poem "The Pathfinders" in free verse—an unusual choice for Sterling, who had hated free verse poetry until he read and loved Robinson Jeffers' free verse.
-Sterling sent "The Pathfinders" to H. L. Mencken, writing "This is probably the best thing I ever wrote, and I'm sending it to you first, hoping you'll like it."
+Sterling sent "The Pathfinders" to H. L. Mencken, writing: "This is probably the best thing I ever wrote, and I'm sending it to you first, hoping you'll like it."
 Mencken responded enthusiastically: "I think you are quite right.
 'The Pathfinders' is an eloquent and excellent piece of writing and I shall put it into type at once."
 When American Mercury published the poem, Sterling received a letter from Edgar Lee Masters, who after the publication of his best-selling book Spoon River Anthology had become one of America's best-known poets.
-Masters said: "Last night I got a Mercury and read your poem 'The Pathfinders.'
+Masters said: "Last night I got a Mercury and read your poem 'The Pathfinders'.
 It is superb.
-It is a great symphony. … Such lines as these are of imagination all compact … The last line is a peak.
+It is a great symphony. ...
+Such lines as these are of imagination all compact ...
+The last line is a peak.
 I congratulate you most heartily."

+Truth (second version)

-July 1926 Bohemian Grove rehearsal of Truth by George Sterling, Act 2 Scene 2: King Ducorial's court.
+July 1926 Bohemian Grove rehearsal of Truth by George Sterling, act 2, scene 2: King Ducorial's court.
 Photo by Gabriel Moulin.

 Sterling's biggest production in 1926 was a play.
 He completely rewrote his 1923 play Truth, transforming it into the Bohemian Club's summer 1926 stage spectacle.
 Its cast of 173 actors and extras, 27 dancers, and a choir of about thirty boy singers from Grace Cathedral, filled Bohemian Grove's mammoth stage.
 58 San Francisco Symphony musicians performed music written and conducted by Domenico Brescia.

 Posthumously published works

-When Sterling died November 17, 1926, he left behind many uncollected or unpublished works: dozens of essays, "seventy-odd short stories," and hundreds of poems most readers had never seen.
+When Sterling died November 17, 1926, he left behind many uncollected or unpublished works: dozens of essays, "seventy-odd short stories", and hundreds of poems most readers had never seen.